 Natural Gas Sustainability

-With George's position in the natural gas industry, environmental, and science circles, the foundation is able to lend its voice—and be heard above the rhetoric about natural gas and hydraulic fracturing—to the ongoing dialogue and debate about the development of this important energy resource.
+Because of George's position in the natural gas industry, environmental, and science circles, the foundation is able to lend its voice—and be heard above the rhetoric about natural gas and hydraulic fracturing—to the ongoing dialogue and debate about the development of this important energy resource.

 The foundation supports the emerging regulatory, industry, environmental and academic efforts to reduce the negative environmental and community impacts of shale formation development and hydraulic fracturing while capturing the energy, environmental, and economic benefits of natural gas.